Netflix/consoleme/README.md

 ## Quick Start

 Docker-Compose is the quickest way to get ConsoleMe up and running locally for testing purposes.
-For development, we highly recommend setting up ConsoleMe locally with the instructions below.
+For development, we highly recommend setting up ConsoleMe locally with the instructions below this Quick Start.
 The Dockerfile is a great point of reference for the installation process.
 If you are going to deploy ConsoleMe in a production environment, we recommend deploying it to an isolated, locked-down AWS account.

 `docker-compose -f docker-compose.yaml -f docker-compose-dependencies.yaml up`